krishgit042023/Data-visualization/README.md

-#Data visualzation and Dashboards building
+#Data Visualzation and Dashboards building

 I have successfully completed data visualization projects, including forecasting annual sales for an e-commerce store.
 These projects were part of virtual internships offered by KPMG and Tata, where I gained hands-on experience in data analysis and dashboard development.